Q: How much does the service cost?

-Q: Is the decision of IBAS binding on me and the gambling operator?
+Q: Is the decision of IBAS binding on me and the gambling BUSINESS?

 The Gambling Commission, which acts as IBAS’s ‘Competent Authority’ (the body that approves our status to issue adjudications on disputes) requires that our rulings are not legally binding on customers, so if you are dissatisfied with the outcome of our process you are still free to pursue the issue through the court system.

-The Gambling Commission says that IBAS rulings must be binding on gambling operators up to the value of £10,000.
-If the value of the dispute exceeds this level, then the operator is free to assert that the case should be heard by a court.
-In practice, we have found that there are very few occasions where an operator has refused to adhere to an IBAS ruling, whatever its financial value.
+The Gambling Commission says that IBAS rulings must be binding on gambling businesses up to the value of £10,000.
+If the value of the dispute exceeds this level, then the business is free to assert that the case should be heard by a court.
+In practice, we have found that there are very few occasions where a business has refused to adhere to an IBAS ruling, whatever its financial value.

 Q: DOES COLLECTING A SUM LESS THAN WHAT I EXPECTED TO BE PAID STOP ME FROM USING THE SERVICE?
 WILL DOING THIS WEAKEN MY CASE?